 And the waiters served them the same professional way in the restaurant as the ship’s wines, even popping the white in an ice bucket.

 If you’re booked in a Penthouse Veranda (or higher-category cabin), your free in-room mini-bar is also stocked and replenished with alcoholic beverages.

 At lunch and dinner, house wine is complimentary.

-Something to remember when you’re cruising, say, the Rhine… Think of all those lovely French wines you could pick up in a little wine store in Strasbourg!
-Or the fresh German Reisling you could buy in Koblenz for sipping on your balcony.
+Think of all those lovely French white wines (or reds!) you could pick up in a little wine store in Strasbourg or Avignon!
+Or the fresh German Riesling you could buy in Koblenz for sipping on your balcony.

 Viking Silver Spirits package

 On Viking, you have the option to upgrade your cruise by buying the Viking Silver Spirits premium beverage package.